 Ordering a large number of products is sometimes not workable for your budget or simply exceeds the needed quantity.
 China has Taobao and many other sites where you can order one offs, but bespoke production of custom items means lots of administration work.
 Obligatory QC on every order in China and shipping costs on small orders add up.
 ODM can make 100 promotional pens for a client, but there is no way to match pricing of companies in the “catalog business” who ship in bulk and hold stock locally.

 So, is there a way to get a lower MOQ at reasonable prices?
 Yes – to some extent.
 Here in this blog we give you 8 of our key tips to make it happen.

 MOQ refers to the minimum quantity of a certain product, a factory can produce in an order.
 MOQ in China is usually high comparing to small enterprises in Europe and America, and here you need fully rely on economies of scale.
 Setting high-volume order somehow offsets high production cost.

 There are many factors that affect the volume of orders.
 Below we discuss some of them and we will also share some tips to help you lower the MOQ.

 Factors that Affect MOQ in China

-- Type of Product: MOQ is usually high for simple and cheap products such as promotional pens, pencils, matches, toothpicks, pins… you get the idea.
+MOQ is usually high for simple and cheap products such as promotional pens, pencils, matches, toothpicks, pins… you get the idea.
 Minimum order for these items are usually 10,000 pieces or higher.
-Products like glassware, noteboooks, plush toys- items that are a little more complex and expensive to produce- have MOQ of approximately 1,000 pieces.
+Products like glassware, notebooks, plush toys- items that are a little more complex and expensive to produce- have a MOQ of approximately 1,000 pieces.
 Expensive and elaborate items such as POS display units can potentially have a 50-200 pcs MOQ.